trueos/pcbsd/src-qt5/docs/postinstall.rst

 order of the devices listed; in this case, make sure that the preferred device is listed first.
 If you can not see your BIOS settings you may need to move a jumper or remove a battery to make it revert to the default of built-in graphics; check your manual or contact your manufacturer for details.

-If that change did not help, try rebooting and selecting the "Graphical Install (Failsafe VESA mode)" option from the boot menu shown in Figure 3a.
+If that change did not help, try rebooting and selecting the "Graphical Install (Failsafe VESA mode)" option from the boot menu shown in
+:numref:`Figure %s: PC-BSD® Installer Boot Menu <install1a>`.

 A not uncommon cause for problems is the LBA (Logical Block Addressing) setting in the BIOS.
 If your PC is not booting up before or after installation, check your BIOS and turn LBA off (do not leave it on automatic).